 She has received advanced training in Intensive Short-Term Dynamic Psychotherapy (ISTDP) under the supervision of Dr Allan Abbass in Halifax, Canada.

-Rachel Braithwaite is a registered Clinical Psychologist who has been working in private practice and a community health setting for the past four years.
-She has completed a Masters of Clinical Psychology and is experienced in treating a range of difficulties, such as anxiety, depression, eating disorders, forensic and substance abuse problems, chronic health conditions, trauma, grief and loss, and relationship issues.
-She is skilled in conducting surrogacy assessments for applications to the Patient Review Panel (PRP) in Victoria.
+Rachel Braithwaite is a registered Clinical Psychologist who splits her time between private practice and NewLife IVF Clinic.
+She has a Masters in Clinical Psychology and is experienced in treating a range of difficulties, such as anxiety, depression, eating disorders, substance abuse problems, chronic health conditions, trauma, grief, and relationship issues.